jloutz/nlp_capstone/doc/capstone_project.md

 | software                   | 21272 | 4.68    |
 | video_games                | 26614 | 5.86    |

  As we can see, the sizes of each category range from about ~4% to about 19% of the total dataset size.
-This unbalanced category distribution had to be corrected in order to produce balanced classes.
+This unbalanced category distribution will be corrected in order to produce balanced classes.
 This step is particularly important, as the accuracy metric will be used to evaluate classifier performance.

 ### Exploratory Visualization